temporalio/documentation/docs/cloud/tcld/user.md

 ### `--namespace-permission`

-Specify the Namespace permissions for the invited user.
+Specify the [Namespace-level permissions](/cloud/#namespace-level-permissions) for the invited user.

-You can supply this flag multiple times to set multiple namespace permissions in a single request.
+You can supply this modifier multiple times to set multiple Namespace permissions in a single request.

 Each value must be in the format of `namespace=permission-type`.